-When it comes to getting a good night's sleep, we'll readily admit that there are very few things we won't try.
-From lowering our thermostats to upgrading our mattresses, we've spilled a lot of ink on strategies for getting solid shut-eye.
-But as it turns out, optimizing our beds' feng shui could be one of the simpler ways of ensuring we get a restful night's sleep.
+When it comes to getting a good night's sleep, you'll probably readily admit that there are very few things you won't try.
+From lowering your thermostats to upgrading your mattresses, there are plenty of strategies for getting solid shut-eye.
+But as it turns out, optimizing your bed's feng shui could be one of the simpler ways to ensure a restful night's sleep.

-According to Laura Cerrano, a New York–based feng shui consultant, "it's not just about the physical presentation of the room and the accessories in it."
-As is common in feng shui, "it's important to have an emotional connection that aligns your intentions with your heart, allowing yourself to open up and feel the energy of the room."
+"[Feng shui] is not just about the physical presentation of the room and the accessories in it," says Laura Cerrano, a New York–based feng shui consultant.
+"It's important to have an emotional connection that aligns your intentions with your heart, allowing yourself to open up and feel the energy of the room."

-To learn more, we asked Cerrano to share some tried-and-true strategies for improving the energy of a bedroom, specifically a bed.
-Ahead, an expert shares five feng shui bed decorating ideas, including the number one home accessory to leave out of your bedroom for a better night's sleep.
+To learn more, we asked Cerrano to share some tried-and-true strategies for improving the energy of a bedroom.
+Read on for 10 feng shui dos and don'ts, including the No. 1 home accessory to leave out of your bedroom for maximum R&R.

 So what are some of the drawbacks of having a metal headboard or bed frame?
-"From a Bau-biology feng shui perspective, choosing a solid wooden headboard and frame is ideal because 'metal frames and metal box springs can amplify and distort the earth's natural magnetic field,'" Cerrano elaborates.
-"Wooden materials are not a conductive element, so they can help reduce radio frequency signals from wireless appliances (your computer, cell phone, and television) from negatively penetrating your personal energy field," she adds.
+"From a Bau-biology feng shui perspective," metal frames and metal box springs can amplify and distort the earth's natural magnetic field," states Cerrano.
+"Wooden materials are not conductive, so they can help reduce radio frequency signals from wireless appliances (your computer, cell phone, and television) from negatively penetrating your personal energy field," she adds.

-If you can part with having electromagnetic field appliances in your bedroom altogether, that's even better, says Cerrano.
+Try to part with electromagnetic field appliances in your bedroom altogether, suggests Cerrano.
 "Choosing to leave those types of EMF appliances within your bedroom during sleep increases interference with your circadian rhythm.
 This is especially true with young children and adolescents," she adds.
-"Making it an evening habit to turn off your Wi-Fi before going to sleep is another way to help reduce radio frequency pollution," she suggests.

-Arrange your bed so that it has a clear vantage point of the doorway while not being in direct alignment with it, Cerrano advises.
+She advises arranging your bed so that it has a clear vantage point of the doorway while not being in direct alignment with it.
 "When you allow your bed to be directly aligned with your doorway, the energy flows too quickly," she says.
 "This can feel unsettling, thus disrupting your sleep."

 When choosing bedroom furniture, opting for pairs can be especially harmonizing.
 "Two nightstands (one on each side of the bed) is recommended" for optimal feng shui, explains Cerrano.
 "They symbolize balance and equality in Western feng shui practices."
 If the layout of your bedroom doesn't allow equal space for this particular arrangement, one side table will do, reassures Cerrano.